-If at any time you are concerned about your child’s level of attendance then please feel free to make an appointment to see either the Mrs James or Mrs Douglas.
+If at any time you are concerned about your child’s level of attendance then please feel free to make an appointment to see either the Mrs James.

 Our doors open at 8.45am each morning.
 Children are expected to arrive in class between 8.45 and 8.55am.
 Our registers are closed at 9.05am.
 Children arriving to class after this time will be recorded in the register with a Late mark.
 Children who arrive after 9.30am will be marked with an Unauthorised Absence for the morning session.
 Children who are consistently late to school may be referred to the Children Missing Education Service, we also keep parents informed of their child's lateness, if it is causing concern, by sending a letter at the end of each term.

 As you may know, reducing absence from schools is a key government priority nationally and locally.
 A pupil who has two weeks absence in each year of their school life will, by the time they are 16, have missed the equivalent of 4 terms at school.